 Our Tenth Anniversary has started in style.
 In early spring we recorded our third album, '11 To The Power Of Ten', a selection of favourites from our recent repertoire, including David Bowies' 'Space Oddity', Elbow's anthemic 'One Day Like This' and Leonard Cohen's 'Hallelujah'.
-In all ten songs will be recorded, all to a cappella arrangements, many by our Musical Director, Ben Crawley.
+We are grateful to Cheetah Couriers & Logistics for their sponsorship, and the album will be available at our performances from May onward.